BernardasJuzumas/classic_outlook_addin/README.md

 3. **Use the add-in in Classic Outlook:**
    - Open an email in Outlook (reading pane or separate window)
+   - Look for the **"Email ID Viewer"** button in the ribbon under the "Email Tools" group
-   - The add-in should appear automatically in the reading pane or email window
+   - Click the button to open the add-in in its own task pane
-   - If not visible, check the ribbon for an "Add-ins" tab or look for "Email ID Viewer"
-   - The add-in will display in a task pane showing the email's unique ID
+   - The task pane will display the email's unique ID and remains open independently
-   - For classic Outlook, the add-in loads based on the rules defined in the manifest (when reading messages)
+   - Switch between emails to see the ID update automatically in the task pane
+   - Check the Node.js server console to see email IDs being logged in real-time

 ### Development Notes